StevenGabule/LaravelRolesAndPermission/README.md

-## Learn Laravel Roles and Permission Package created by SPATIE
+## Learn Laravel Roles and Permission Package created by SPATIES